 Knowing their credit score can:

 Help them improve their credit score.
 Borrowell data shows that those who check and monitor their credit score improve it the most over time.

 Help keep their identity safe.
 We’ve introduced free access to their Equifax credit report,

 Step 2: Help them understand what goes into a credit score

-- Length of credit history: How long have they been building their credit history?
+Age of credit history: How long have they been building their credit history?

 Great, your loved one now knows why they should check their score and what goes into it.
-But it’s also important for them to check get their Equifax credit report and understand the information they’ll see on it.
+But it’s also important for them to check their credit report and understand the information they’ll see on it.

 Step 4: It’s time!
-Check that credit score
+Check that credit score and credit report

 Yay!
 You’ve done it!
 It’s time to check your loved one’s credit score.
-Make sure that they know you’ll support them (no matter what) and you’ll be there to help them improve their credit score, if needed.
+Make sure that they know you’ll support them (no matter what) and you’ll be there to help them improve their credit score if needed.

 Have the best Valentine’s Day ever!
 Love, Borrowell.